stevenMouret/web-accessibility-guidelines/_doc/accessibility/information-structure/semantic-structure-and-aria-landmarks.md

 Screen readers or some browser plug-ins provide quick navigation based on the structural elements of the HTML5 document.

-In their absence, blind and severely visually impaired people may have difficulty identifying large areas of the document or moving quickly through the page, for example on navigation elements.
+In their absence, people who are blind or severely visually impaired may have difficulty identifying large areas of the document or moving quickly through the page, for example on navigation elements.

-The motor handicapped will see the fast access functionalities to the large areas of the document as inoperative.
+People with motor disabilities will see the fast access functionalities to the large areas of the document as inoperative.

 ### HTML5 elements and ARIA landmarks